By Jessica Scarpati –

 When Jennifer Lopez performed gravity-defying acrobatics on a metal pole during this year’s Super Bowl halftime show, many parents shielded their children’s eyes and frantically sought to move on from an awkward family moment.
 But as J-Lo pulled herself up the spinning pole and fanned her arms out midair—gripping the metal with only her thigh and calf muscles—another group of viewers had a very different reaction.

 “I had to turn it off halfway through.
 I am disgusted and offended that J-Lo, at 50 years old, has greater core strength than I do at 27,” read one tongue-in-check tweet.

-Perks of pole dancing are similar to gymnastics.
-It improves upper- and lower-body muscle tone, grip strength, physical endurance, balance and core strength.
+The perks of pole dancing for fitness are similar to gymnastics.
+It improves upper-and lower-body muscle tone, grip strength, physical endurance, balance and core strength.
 Some practitioners report it has even helped soothe chronic pain caused by conditions such as rheumatoid arthritis, according to Healthline.